PeterHuefner/php-mysql-git/README.md

 It is always better to review statements before execution and you should not give your webserver-user the rights to change the database structure.

  ### Example with options

+ In this example are nearly all possible options shown.

  ```php
 require_once 'PATH/TO/COMPOSER/vendor/autoload.php';